 Benefits: Efficient operation, Easy to angle, High visibility in darkness

-Our top pick in this test was the Korg SHCS100 Sledgehammer.
+Our Top Pick in this test was the Korg SHCS100 Sledgehammer.
 It comes from a trusted name in musical electronics, it looks fantastic, and we were overall very pleased with its tuning performance.

 If you’re not worried about cost, we recommend you check out our Editor’s Pick, the Peterson StroboClip HD.
-It’s a fast, deadly accurate tuner, and the build quality is superb.
+It’s a fast, deadly-accurate tuner, and the build quality is superb.
 It’s more costly than the others in this list, but it’s absolutely worth the upgrade.

-Best Clip On Tuners: Individual Reviews
+Individual Reviews

 Korg Sledgehammer Pro – Our Top Pick